vasilakisfil/Introspected-REST/README.md

 But we feel that in order to move forward to evolvable, managable, sustainable APIs, we need to levarage such architectures that use composable, reusable modules and serve the metadata/hypermedia on the side, on demand.

-Now, pleaase go on and comment, we are open to any feedback :)
+We are open to any feedback here or as a github issue/PR :)
 The manifesto is still on draft stage, open for suggestions/feedback/pull requests and it will be locked in one year from now (already got introspected.rest domain for it :) )